xMistt/fortnitepy-bot/README.md

--- Credits to xMistt for the source code and inspiration of this bot.
+-- BIG credits to xMistt for the source code and inspiration of this bot.

 # fortnitepy-bot
 A fortnite XMPP bot coded in Python with party capabilites.